There are various types of brushes and stroke techniques that artists use to create different effects with acrylic paint!

 Practice these techniques in your sketchbook!
 Use this as a reference when you are painting!

-The above graphic is by no means an inclusive list of all the brushes that exist!
+The above graphic is by no means a list of all the brushes that exist!
 I left out the filbert brush which is like a flat but has a rounded tip.
 A palette knife can be used as a brush to apply thick “impasto” strokes.
 There’s even odd shaped brushes like zig-zag edged and v-shaped!

 How are brushes labeled?
 Sometimes it depends on the brand.
 Wouldn’t it be more interesting if brushes were called fun names like “Harry” and “Louie”?
 That way we’d all know exactly which one!
 Oh well.